Erin Sterling Lewis, FAIA

 Oz Ozburn, AIA

 Oz is an architect who excels in the natural chaos of life.
 For Open Studio, she uses this skill to anticipate her client’s needs and help them make design decisions with ease.
 She is an effervescent party host with a penchant for dogs that weigh more than she does, a zen-like mastery of cheese plates, and a practice of welding her own furniture.
 You will see her work along winding roads in Virginia, Illinois, the Carolinas, Alabama, and Michigan.
-She currently teaches at her alma mater, the University of Virginia.

 Before merging with o p e n studio, Oz independently ran two offices, AOA, a residential architecture firm based in Chicago, and Ladder Up, a women-owned social enterprise, training and equipping all-female teams to provide an in-demand construction service.
 Oz also founded Design Ecology, a collaborative that strives to find holistic solutions to issues involving urbanism, physical place-making, and gaps in the rural fabric caused by social inequalities while working with the Goldin Institute, a non-profit focused on global grassroots leadership development.
 Through these entities, she enjoyed collaborating with local stakeholders around community-driven social change and violence prevention, specifically in the South and West sides of Chicago.
 Oz previously had worked for Studio Gang as Project Architect, leading teams on projects including the University of Chicago Campus North Residential Commons, a net-zero campus for the Academy of Global Citizenship, and Spelman College’s Art and Innovation Center, among others.